personium/website/src/en/apiref/229_List_External_Cell_links.md

+---
+id: 229_List_External_Cell_links
+title: Retrieve links list from ExtCell to other objects
-# Retrieve links list from ExtCell to other objects
+sidebar_label: Retrieve links list from ExtCell to other objects
+---

 ## Overview